Knowledge Architecture

 Applied

-How to use UKM with AI
+How to use UKM with AI and generators

 Scan Layer — Key Points

-• • Use one template across domains.
+• • Use one prompt shape across many domains.

 • • Specify layers, constraints, and evaluation signals.